-Here are great lessons from those who have been on the ups and downs of life.
+Here are great lessons for nurses coming from those who have been on the ups and downs of life.
 Truly, our patients can help us see the world in a different perspective.

 Live life to the fullest.

 You have but one life.
 As William Wallace once said, “Every man dies, not every man really lives.”
 No one is guaranteed good health or longevity.
 I continually learn this from my patients.
 I have seen young children succumb to cancer and accidents, witnessed patients in their 30’s and 40’s who appeared healthy die suddenly, and worked with elderly patients living with too many “what if’s.”